JiwanSeo/RAQ-VAE/README.md

 If you have any questions, feel free to contact me at **jeewan0516@kaist.ac.kr**.

+# RAQ
+This repository contains the official PyTorch/Pytorch-Lightning implementation of **"Rate-Adaptive Quantization: A Multi-Rate Codebook Adaptation for Vector Quantization-based Generative Models".

 ## Architectures and Hyperparameters

 The model architecture in this code is based on the conventional VQ-VAE framework outlined in the original VQ-VAE paper (van den Oord et al., 2017), with reference to the VQ-VAE-2 implementations available [here](https://github.com/mattiasxu/VQVAE-2), [here](https://github.com/rosinality/vq-vae-2-pytorch), and [here](https://github.com/EugenHotaj/pytorch-generative).
 We have used ConvResNets from these repositories, which consist of convolutional layers, transpose convolutional layers, and ResBlocks.

 Experiments were conducted on two setups: a server with 4 RTX 4090 GPUs and a machine with 2 RTX 3090 GPUs.
 The model implementation and training were done using PyTorch (Paszke et al., 2019), PyTorch Lightning (Falcon et al., 2019), and the AdamW optimizer (Loshchilov and Hutter, 2019).
 Evaluation metrics such as the Structural Similarity Index (SSIM) and Frechet Inception Distance (FID) were computed using the [pytorch-msssim](https://github.com/VainF/pytorch-msssim) and [pytorch-fid](https://github.com/mseitzer/pytorch-fid) libraries, respectively.
 For further details, please refer to the parameters shown in a table of the paper.

-RAQ-VAEs are constructed based on the described VQ-VAE parameters, with additional consideration of each parameter for adaptation.
+RAQs are constructed based on the described VQ-VAE parameters, with additional consideration of each parameter for adaptation.

 ## Requirements